6-12 Months Before Aliyah

 Misrad Hapnim (Ministry of Interior) sometimes requests to see original documents at the time of your Aliyah processing.
-In the event that Misrad Hapnim officials request to see original documents, and in order to ensure the fastest and most efficient processing, we recommend bringing the following original documents with you on the flight.
+If Misrad Hapnim officials request to see original documents, and in order to ensure the fastest and most efficient processing, we recommend bringing the following original documents with you on the flight.
 Here is an explanation of what you may need:

-- Divorcee: Proof of Judaism, Birth Certificate, Divorce Certificate
+- Divorcee: Proof of Judaism, Birth Certificate, Divorce Certificate+apostille, Aliyah visa

-- Katin Chozer (Born in Israel and left before the age of 14): Birth Certificate, Civil Marriage/Divorce Certificate, plus apostille (if applicable)
+- Katin Chozer (Born in Israel and left before the age of 14): Birth Certificate, Israeli passport, Civil Marriage/Divorce Certificate, plus apostille (if applicable)

 Things to Consider